 I have written extensively here on people who showed up into shows that were designed to ridicule, shame them or generally make them look like idiots (see Julien on CNN, Tucker Carlson and Neil Strauss on The View).

 So I couldn’t agree more when Lakoff says to stay away from set-ups or, at least, to prepare well and always reframe (instead of simply replying to pre-frame questions).

-Albeit I fully enjoyed “Don’t Think of An Elephant!”, there is also much I am skeptical about.
+Albeit I fully enjoyed “Don’t Think of An Elephant!”, there is also something I am skeptical about.

 1. Correlation Is Not Causation

 Sometimes I felt like the author seems to over-connect political victories to frames.

 I felt reading “Don’t Think of An Elephant” that the author falls for the all-too-human bias of seeing patterns where there are none (also read “Fooled by Randomness“).

 2. Not Convinced On Republican Superiority

 A central theme of “Don’t Think of An Elephant” is that Republicans are winning the framing war.

 Lakoff says that Republicans “hated each other” in the 1950s.